center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 Reports to Avoid
 ~~~~~~~~~~~~~~~~~

 Conversely, sources that do not meet the above standard should be avoided.
-Sources that do not have technical expertise and the ability to analyze the malware or attack themselves (for example, news sites) are not considered credible for creating attack flows.
+Sources that do not have technical expertise and the ability to analyze the malware or attack themselves (for example, news sites) are not considered optimal for creating attack flows.

 Characteristics of Reports to Avoid: